Moving on from Android Things to emteria.OS

 By early 2019 Google had begun treating Android Things like some forgotten bacteria in a Petri dish.
 Cancelling support commitments, Google began to actively pursue its next big plan for IoT domination.

-For the true believers holding out hope for the lightweight operating system, Google posted a notice on the Android Things developer’s page in December 2020: “The Android Things console is no longer accepting new projects, and will be turned down for all existing projects on January 5, 2022.”
+For the true believers holding out hope for the lightweight operating system, Google posted a notice on the Android Things developer’s page in December 2020 (offline): “The Android Things console is no longer accepting new projects, and will be turned down for all existing projects on January 5, 2022.”

 Replacement of Android Things